akshaybhatia10/RoadNetworkExtraction-MoveHack/README.md

 ## Build on Google Colab

 Google Colab lets us build the project without installing it locally.
-Simply check out the colab notebook for the project [here](https://colab.research.google.com/drive/1spd4vyE0pRRPNfP_BKw25voOJSvvfK_g)
+Simply check out the colab notebook for the project [here](https://colab.research.google.com/drive/1spd4vyE0pRRPNfP_BKw25voOJSvvfK_g).

-To get started, open the notebook in playground mode and run the cells.
+To get started, open the notebook in playground mode and run the cells(You must be logged in using your google account and provide authorization).
 To train, follow with [Quick start](#train).

 ## References